dwarvesf/handbook/community/icy-worth.md

 ## The new model: Dynamic and Bitcoin-backed

 Now, ICY's value is tied to Bitcoin (BTC) through our liquidity pools.
-We manage two separate pools—one for ICY and one for BTC—and the interaction between these pools determines ICY's value.
+We manage two separate pools, one for ICY and one for BTC, and the interaction between these pools determines ICY's value.
 The initial conversion rate is set at a predetermined ratio, but the value will fluctuate based on BTC's price and pool dynamics.

 ### What this means for you